-"Dennis has been the heartbeat of the

-SSMRC since it was established.
-His leadership

-set a tone of productivity, can-do attitude, and teamwork among the staff and membership," EST Jennings said.
-"We are grateful for the foundation he established, and we are confident that SSMRC's loss is clearly the UBC Southern District's gain."
+"Dennis has been the heartbeat of the SSMRC since it was established.
+His leadership set a tone of productivity, can-do attitude, and teamwork among the staff and membership," EST Jennings said.
+"We are grateful for the foundation he established, and we are confident that SSMRC's loss is clearly the UBC Southern

+District's gain."
+Miguel Fuentes,
-Miguel Fuentes, SSMRC Director of Marketing and Recruitment, said: "Over the course of nearly two decades several Regional

-I've worked with

-Councils and their ESTs, and Dennis Donahou is, by far, one of the most thoughtful, progressive and transformational leaders I have the privilege to serve.
+SSMRC Director of Marketing and Recruitment, said: "Over the course of nearly two decades I've worked with several Regional Councils and their ESTs, and Dennis Donahou is, by far, one of the most thoughtful, progressive and transformational leaders I have the privilege to serve.
 He is truly deserving of the opportunity.
-I know that, beyond a shadow of a doubt, carpenters and millwrights alike will be better off for his leadership as Southern District Vice established.
+I know that, beyond a shadow of a doubt, carpenters and millwrights alike will be better off for his leadership as Southern District Vice artbeat as hip Set President.
+I am looking forward to all of the new and exciting things that are sure to come."
+A member of the UBC since 1976.
+Mr.

+"Dennis has been the heartbeat of the SSMRC since it was established.
 His leadership set a tone of productivity, can-do attitude, and teamwork among the staff and membership."